Estimating Treatment Effects Under Bounded Heterogeneity: Heterogeneity-aware confidence intervals

 Moreover, it turns out that it is impossible to construct a CI that adapts to the true VCATE.
 By definition, an adaptive CI has length that automatically reflects the true magnitude of VCATE while maintaining coverage under a conservative \textit{a priori} bound on VCATE.
 However, Corollary 2.1 of \cite{armstrong2023biasaware} implies that any valid CI must have expected length that reflects the conservative \textit{a priori} bound $C^2$, even when VCATE is much smaller than $C^2$.
 In other words, one cannot automate the choice of the VCATE bound $C^2$ when constructing the CI.

 Therefore, while $C$ is an important input to our method, it cannot be set to $C = \infty$, nor can it be selected in a data-driven way with the goal of adapting to the true VCATE.
-In Section~\ref{sec: estimate VCATE}, we discuss how to conduct sensitivity analysis with respect to $C$ and approaches for estimating VCATE.
+In Section~\ref{sec: estimate VCATE}, we discuss how to conduct sensitivity analysis with respect to $C$.